The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in

 Things to do in Oxford: Tips for Planning Your Trip

-- Oxford makes the perfect day trip from London – but I always advise to spend more time there if you can.
-I’d suggest three days to explore the city at a leisurely pace.
+- Oxford makes the perfect day trip from London – but we always advise to spend more time there if you can.
+We suggest three days to explore the city at a leisurely pace.

 - Don’t bother with the hop-on-hop-off sightseeing bus.
 The city centre is surprisingly small and very walkable.
 So many of the best things to do in Oxford are clustered in a small area that taking the bus just isn’t worth it.

 - There are millions of tours of Oxford and not all of them are created equal.
-I’ve used GetYourGuide for tours in the past as they are generally reliable.
+We’ve used GetYourGuide for tours in the past as they are generally reliable.
 The tours offered by the Bodleian Library, the Sheldonian and The Ashmolean are all very interesting.

 - Wear comfortable walking shoes.
-I mean it.
+We mean it.
 Those cobbles are going to destroy your feet if you venture out in heels.

-- I’ve only covered central Oxford as this is what most visitors focus on – but there’s a lot more to discover down the Cowley and Iffley Roads if you have a little more time.
+- We’ve only covered central Oxford as this is what most visitors focus on – but there’s a lot more to discover down the Cowley and Iffley Roads if you have a little more time.

 Oxford Attractions: Map